 Funny as it may sound, but greater the impact it had on me!
-It will be even more funny when I tell you the place of experiment!
-It is – “the toilet”!
-Wondering what I’m up to??
+It will be even funnier when I tell you the place of experiment!
+It is - "the toilet"!
+Wondering what I'm up to??

 Out of sympathy for the ant and the lesson it taught me, I decided to help the ant reach out of the depths of the basin.
 I put my fingers just below the ant but didn't push it up.
 That moment, I realized that another lesson awaits me.
 This time it was - 'God help those who help themselves'.
 Indeed another valuable one!
 But the experiment didn't end there.
 I kept observing the ant.
 With the support of my fingers that prevented it to fall down to same depths again and equally strong willpower, this time the ant succeeded to get out of the basin.

 2. Where there's a will, there's a way.

 3. Along with hard work, if you choose the right path, success and victory is yours!

 4. God help those who help themselves!

 All this, I learned from a small and generally pesky ant who decided to drop off into my wash basin at just the right time!
 Ironical, how things like these teach you lessons and change your attitude for a lifetime!

 PS: No ant was harmed during the experiment.
 The activists from PETA and similar organizations are not required to investigate further.
 The only harassment that the ant may have faced would be "the not so unusual smelly" attitude that everybody possess in toilets!
 But that was the ant's own mistake to drop into my toilet's wash basin!